Custodial vs Non-Custodial Crypto Wallets Comparisons

 This agency is a custodian, because it stores your assets on your behalf.
 A custodial agreement is that relationship you have with the agency — you present a proof of identity in order to have access to your gold bars.

 Can a third party store my crypto?

 These days, it’s so easy to buy and hold crypto.
-All you have to do is sign up to an exchange, verify your identity, buy crypto with cash, and essentially “own” a certain amount of crypto, which you so often verify by looking at your crypto wallet balance on your account page.
+All you have to do is sign up to an exchange, verify your identity, buy crypto with cash, and essentially “own” a certain amount of crypto.

 In this model, the crypto exchange that you’re buying from acts as a custodian.
 In other words, the crypto wallet that you are using with the exchange is a custodial wallet — your crypto assets are stored by a third party on your behalf.